aridjayarecipes/cutesrecipes.web.app/content/post/1998-steps-to-prepare-quick-khandavi-gujarati-snakes.md

 - "Spread oil on plates or boards or tray or thalis work very well."
 - "Also mix the chopped coriander leaves and grated coconut keep aside."
 - "Pour the batter in a sauce pan.switch on the stove top and keep the flame to the lowest begin to stir."
-- "Keep on stirring when the khandvi batter is getting heated up.lumps begin to form and you have to continuously stir so that the lumps don&#39;t form."
+- "Keep on stirring when the khandvi batter is getting heated up.lumps begin to form and you have to continuously stir so that the lumps don't form."
 - "The batter would thicken and keep on thickening.keep on stirring."
 - "The batter also should not be allowed to stick at the bottom.so you have to stir continue."
 - "Do a plate test when the batter has thickened well."